Dept. of Linguistics, MC-168

 Office: 4120 Foreign Languages Bldg.

 I was born in Mar del Plata, Argentina and completed my undergraduate university education in Argentina.
 I received a Masters in English from the University of Cincinnati and a PhD in Linguistics from McGill University in Montreal, Canada.
-I have been a professor in SUNY-Albany and I came to the University of Illinois last century, in 1999.
+I have been a professor in SUNY-Albany and I came to the University of Illinois in 1999.

 Second language acquisition